Snow Place Like Home: Domestic Snowkiting Travel Destinations

 Snowboarders should take advantage of the boards with reverse camber recently released by kite companies, or grab your resort board and make modifications on your stance.
 Releasable snowboard bindings work wonders for all ability levels and can be picked up for next to nothing.
 Advanced skiers should bring touring skins and advanced snowboarders should bring a split board or snowshoes.
 Small snowshoes, while convenient, may not be the most reliable means of transport.
 Opt for a larger size to keep from getting stuck.
 Kite sizes range from 6 to 14m with the majority of days spent on the 12m.

 How to Get There: Boise (BOI) and Sun Valley (SUN) airports are close to the Camas Valley.
-From Sun Valley, take Highway 95 north and Highway 20 east (about an hour and a half ).
+From Sun Valley, take Highway 75 South, then 20 West.
 From Boise, take Highway 84 east to Mountain Home and then Highway 20 west to the Camas Valley (about an hour).
 There are no markers or signs that say “Camas Valley,” but most of the kiting is west of Hill City.
 We only started naming areas to kite a few years ago.
 Just look for kites in the sky and pull over or pop your head out of the car and find your own sweet spot.
 For a map, check out www.snowkitesoldier.com

 Where to Stay: The resort town of Sun Valley offers a large variety of accommodations for all budgets.
 The Prairie Inn in Fairfield (www.theprairieinn.com) is the most convenient.
 Mountain Home is 30 minutes away with lots of cheap places to rest your head.